bchu/bchu.github.io/source/_posts/2013-07-11-grunt-by-example-a-tutorial-for-javascripts-task-runner.markdown

   // All upfront config goes in a massive nested object. grunt.initConfig({
     // You can set arbitrary key-value pairs.
-  distFolder: 'dist'
+    distFolder: 'dist',
     // You can also set the value of a key as parsed JSON.
     // Allows us to reference properties we declared in package.json.
     pkg: grunt.file.readJSON('package.json'),